mdn/content/files/en-us/web/css/content/index.md

 {{EmbedLiveSample('Adding_text_to_list_item_counters', '100%', 200)}}

-The `counter()` function created a numeric `items` counter in which nested numbers are separated with a period (`.`).
+The generated content on the marker adds the text "item ", with a space, followed by a counter, followed by a colon and an additional space.
+The `counter()` function created a numeric `items` counter in which nested numbers are separated with a period (`.`) in most browsers.

 ### Strings with attribute values

-This example adds a string of text after every fully qualified secure link.
-The text is the value of the `href` attribute, prepended by "URL:", followed by a space, all in parentheses.
+This example uses an [attribute selector](/en-US/docs/Web/CSS/Attribute_selectors) to select every fully qualified secure link, adding the value of the `href` attribute after the link text as the content of the {{cssxref("::after")}} pseudo-element.

 #### HTML